pharmavillage/documentation/content/develop/reference/modules/_index.md

 Because the API is meant to be very fast, it cannot do too many run-time checks, so the user must be aware of certain rules to follow:

-* Opening the same key multiple times where at least one instance is opened for writing, is undefined and may lead to crashes.
+- Opening the same key multiple times where at least one instance is opened for writing, is undefined and may lead to crashes.
-* While a key is open, it should only be accessed via the low level key API.
+- While a key is open, it should only be accessed via the low level key API.
 For example opening a key, then calling DEL on the same key using the `RedisModule_Call()` API will result into a crash.
 However it is safe to open a key, perform some operation with the low level API, closing it, then using other APIs to manage the same key, and later opening it again to do some more work.

 In order to open a key the `RedisModule_OpenKey` function is used.
 It returns a key pointer, that we'll use with all the next calls to access and modify the value:

     RedisModuleKey *key;
-    key = RedisModule_OpenKey(ctx,argv[1],REDISMODULE_READ);
+    key = RedisModule_OpenKey(ctx,argv[1],PHARMAVILLAGEMODULE_READ);

 The second argument is the key name, that must be a `RedisModuleString` object.
-The third argument is the mode: `REDISMODULE_READ` or `REDISMODULE_WRITE`.
+The third argument is the mode: `PHARMAVILLAGEMODULE_READ` or `PHARMAVILLAGEMODULE_WRITE`.
 It is possible to use `|` to bitwise OR the two modes to open the key in both modes.
 Currently a key opened for writing can also be accessed for reading but this is to be considered an implementation detail.
 The right mode should